Guide to buying property in Spain - first steps

 The reason you are buying property will also be important in choosing your area.
 If you are planning to live in Spain, you may need to take local employment opportunities into account.
 If you are bringing children to live, under Spanish law they will have to attend school, so you will want to ensure there are educational facilities nearby.

 Language may be another consideration if you intend to live or work in the country.
-In the most popular tourist areas, staff in most shops, bars, restaurants and offices will speak a reasonable amount English.
-You will also be more likely to find English-speaking lawyers, dentists, pharmacists, doctors etc. If you move to an area away from the tourist resorts, you will almost certainly have to become reasonably competent in Spanish.
+In the most popular tourist areas, staff in most shops, bars, restaurants and offices will speak a reasonable amount of English.
+You will also be more likely to find English-speaking lawyers, dentists, pharmacists, doctors etc. If you move to an area away from the tourist resorts, you will almost certainly have to become reasonably competent in Spanish because locals are unlikely to have much, if any, English.